21vincentchu/team-16-stock-data-visualizer/README.md

 ### make git branch and push to github after you have made some modfication.
 Do not make a new branch everytime
 ```
 git branch #list the current branches
-git checkout -b your-branch-name #create a new branch and switch to it
+git checkout -b your-branch-name #create a new branch and switch to it. make sure its one word, use hyphens

 ### pushing your branch to github and updating your branch
 git add . #stage your changes